Fremantle Stuff > places

 Pelican Point, see Point Currie.

 Perth (Byerbrup) was so named by Stirling after the city in Scotland, at the wish of Sir George Murray, the Secretary for the Colonies 1828-9, and a compatriot of Stirling's.

 Plympton was the earliest area of development in East Fremantle.
 Plympton is a village in Devon on the Plym River between Plymouth and Dartmoor, but I do not yet know of any connexion between the village and an EF residen —though W.S.
 Pearse must be the most likely.

 Preston Point (Nierganup) and the Road leading to it.
-After the second lieutenant on HMS Success, and first of HMS Sulphur, William Preston.
-A southwest river is also named for the man who was to become Stirling's brother-in-law.
+After the second lieutenant on HMS Success, and first lieutenant of HMS Sulphur, William Preston.
+A southwest river is also named for the man who was to become Governor Stirling's brother-in-law.

 Proclamation Tree, Adelaide Street.

 Queens Square.
 The Fremantle Library page says this is named for Queen Adelaide.
 See Kings Square.

 Point Roe, the southernmost place in Mosman Park, is named after Surveyor-General John Septimus Roe.

 Rottnest Island (Wadjemup) was named 't Eylandt 't Rottenest (Rats Nest Island) in 1696 by Willem de Vlamingh for the quokkas.